Algebras defined by Lyndon words and Artin-Schelter regularity: Monomial Lie algebras defined by Lyndon words

 Recall that if $f \in K\asX$ is a nonzero polynomial, then its highest monomial with respect to the degree-lexicographic order $\prec$ on $X^{\ast}$ (with $x_1 \succ x_2\succ \cdots \succ x_n$) is denoted by $\overline{f}$.
 One has $f = \alpha\overline{f} + \sum_{1 \leq i\leq m} \alpha_i u_i$, where $\alpha, \alpha_i \in K$, $\alpha \neq 0,$ $u_i\in X^{\ast}, u_i \prec \overline{f}$.

-Let $u\in L$ be a Lyndon word of length $\geq 2.$ We know that the right bracketing $[u]=[u]_r$ and the left bracketing $[u]_l$ are Lie elements which (considered as associative elements) are monic polynomials with equal highest terms More generally, consider a new bracketing ("rebracketing") $[u]_{*}$ of $u$, that is a Lie monomial, obtained by writing Lie brackets in some way.
-It is called \emph{a regular bracketing}, or \emph{a regular Lie monomial} of $u$ if it is a monic (associative) polynomial with highest monomial $\overline{([u]_{*})}=u$.
+Let $u\in L$ be a Lyndon word of length $\geq 2.$ We know that the right bracketing $[u]=[u]_r$ and the left bracketing $[u]_l$ are Lie elements which (considered as associative elements) are homogeneous monic polynomials with equal highest terms More generally, consider a new bracketing ("rebracketing") $[u]_{*}$ of $u$, that is a Lie monomial, obtained by writing Lie brackets in some way.
+It is called \emph{a regular bracketing}, or \emph{a regular Lie monomial} of $u$ if it is a monic (associative) polynomial with highest monomial $\overline{([u]_{*})}=u$. \begin{lemma} Let $\omega$ be a Lyndon word, $\omega \in L_{\alpha}$, and let $\omega=uv,$ where $u,v$ are Lyndon words.
+If $[u]_{*}$, and $[v]_{*}$ are regular bracketings (regular Lie monomials) of $u$ and $v$, then $([uv])_{*}:= [[u]_{*}, [v]_{*}]$ is a regular bracketing of $\omega=uv$ respecting $[u]_{*}$ and $[v]_{*}$.
+In particular, $[\omega])_{u}= [[u], [v]]$ is a regular bracketing of $\omega$ respecting $[u]$. \end{lemma} \begin{proof} It follows from the hypothesis that $u < uv=\omega < v< vu.$ Recall that for any two elements of the free associative algebra, $f, g \in K\asX$ one has